My Horse Stories

 Red's final totals are, 67 rides totaling 82.7 hours in the saddle, spanning 250 days, traveling 48.5 unique flat miles, and pushing the total mapped unique flat miles up to 112.8.

 Unless a miracle occurs, I will not ride again.
 The muscle disease I've been fighting since 1999 is worsening.
 The scoliosis that I perhaps got 2 decades ago from exposure to high intensity magnetic fields prevents my back from healing.
 The curvature in my spine is too much.
+The rise in symptoms from wireless exposure prevents me from going outside, and I have the neighbors to blame for that.
+Or the wireless industry, but that is another story.

 After four months of trying to sell Red, my barn is once again empty, like my heart.
 So it appears this story, my horse stories, have come to